U.S. Quantum Information Science School

 2024

-The second edition of the USQIS is led by the Quantum Science Center and hosted at Oak Ridge National Laboratory.
-Learn more about the program at:
+The second edition of the USQIS was led by the Quantum Science Center and hosted at Oak Ridge National Laboratory.

 https://www.qscience.org/us-quantum-information-science-summer-school/